 Different methods are used for dental sedation, each with its purpose and strength.
 The dentist will choose the most appropriate for your situation, which will be based on certain factors such as:

 Minimal sedation, in which patients are awake but in a relaxed state

 Moderate sedation, in which patients are conscious but may experience slurring of speech and slight memory loss

 Deep sedation, in which patients are on the verge of unconsciousness but can still communicate

 General anesthesia, in which patients are completely unconscious With all types of conscious sedation, the sedative is used alongside standard anesthetics which numb the mouth and make the procedure pain-free.

 Patients who consider sedation dentistry often have different reasons for their choices, which could include one of the following:

-If you recognize yourself in any of those problem areas, consider asking your dentist about sedation dentistry.
+Consider asking your dentist about sedation dentistry if you recognize yourself in any of those problem areas.
 Dental sedation can help patients get through many types of dental work, such as root canals, tooth extractions, dental implantation, etc.

 It is the most common form of sedation used for dental visits.
 It is also known as “laughing gas.”
 Nitrous oxide is a low-risk treatment and provided in most dental offices.
-Often, dentists will administer nitrous oxide and local anesthesia during tooth extractions or fillings to reduce discomfort.
+Dentists often administer nitrous oxide and local anesthesia during tooth extractions or fillings to reduce discomfort.

 Oral sedation refers to swallowing a sedative in either pill or liquid form.
 This could be combined with nitrous oxide.
 You would still be awake, but it may be heavier sedation than solely using nitrous oxide.